-Common Ground offers many after school programs for enrolled students through its After School Learning Center, which offers a safe space for students to participate in academic enrichment programs, music and arts programming, and other recreational and cultural opportunities.
+Common Ground offers many after school programs for enrolled students through its After School Learning Center, which offers a safe space for students to participate in academic enrichment programs, STEM, music and arts programming, and other recreational and cultural opportunities.

-The After School Learning Center operates from 3:30-5:30, Monday, Tuesday, Thursday, and Fridays.
+The After School Learning Center operates from 3:15-5:15pm, Monday, Tuesday, Thursday, and Friday.
 Students must select and sign up for programs they wish to attend in advance.
-Any student not signed up for after school enrichment will be asked to leave campus promptly at 3:25.
-After school packets and brochure will be provided during orientations.
+Any student not signed up for after school enrichment will be asked to leave campus promptly at 3:05pm dismissal.
+After school packets and brochures will be provided during orientation.

 All school rules apply after school.
-Students must be in supervised programs by 3:30 pm.
-Snack is provided.
+Students must be in supervised programs by 3:15 pm.
+Snack is provided at 4:10 pm.

-Programs end at 5:30 pm and students are expected to depart school grounds promptly at 5:30 pm.
+The first hour of after-school programs end at 4:10pm.
+The second round of programs starts at 4:15pm, and students are expected to depart school grounds promptly at 5:15pm.